louMoxy/project-nightingale/content/_index.md

     take control of their symptoms and improve their quality of life.
-Not only will the data gathered help consultants to help patients manage their condition, but they will be able to see their own ‘real time’ data on factors that may influence these symptoms, allowing a level of self-management.<br>
+Not only will the data gathered help consultants to help patients manage their condition, but they will be able to see their own ‘real time’ data on factors that may influence these symptoms, allowing a level of self-management.<br><br><em>[Please note that the below video was recorded back in 2018, when we launched the project in collaboration with a different app provider - umotif.
+We have now migrated to the My Arthritis app, for the next phase of the project] </em>  '
   headline: What is it?
   headerColor: "#4A90E2"
   has_padding: true